Cleaning windows: Tips for a streak-free view

 - Generously spray a mixture of detergent and water onto the glass.

-- Remove dirt by rubbing with a microfibre cloth or cleaning pad.
+- Remove dirt by rubbing with a microfiber cloth or cleaning pad.

-- Use the device to vacuum up the moisture.
+- Use the Window Vac to vacuum up the moisture.
 The dirty water flows directly into the tank – and does not end up on the floor.

-After doing this, you end up with streak-free windows.
-If you can still see streaks on the glass, this could be due to the device's squeegee:
+After doing this, you should end up with streak-free windows.
+However, if you can still see streaks on the glass, this could be due to the device's squeegee blade:

-- The squeegee on the Window Vac becomes worn after a certain amount of time.
-As a result,

 - Another cause for the formation of streaks may be tiny particles of dust and dirt, which accumulate on the squeegee and make it uneven.
-Before vacuuming the windows, you can pull the squeegee lip over the cleaning pad on the spray bottle in order to remove these particles and guarantee that the surface of the lip is as smooth as possible.
+Before vacuuming the windows, you can pull the squeegee blade over the cleaning pad on the spray bottle to remove these particles and guarantee that the surface of the blade is as smooth as possible.

 The procedure with a cordless Window Vac is always the same, regardless of where you are using it.
 The fields of application are extremely varied: